The Perfect Shower Routine for Glowing Skin

 Step eight: Grab your favorite face mask, then finish your skincare routine

 I don’t know about you, but there’s something about putting on a face mask that makes me feel instantly serene.
 Maybe it’s knowing that they can help even out my skin tone or that some of them come jam-packed with hyaluronic acid, which is a super hydrating ingredient.
 I usually leave the face mask on for about 15 minutes, remove it, then gently tap my face to “push” the liquid in.
-After that, I finish my routine as usual: I spray my toner, lather on my serum, put my moisturizer on, and stick true to my slugging practice (which involves covering my face in Vaseline, basically).
+After that, I finish my routine as usual: I spray my toner, lather on my serum, put on my moisturizer, and stick true to my slugging practice (which involves covering my face in Vaseline, basically).

 shower running